 ➲ Can I make this ahead of time?

-You can prep the chicken and even cook the whole dish a few hours in advance.
-Reheat gently with a splash of cream or broth.
+You can prep the chicken ahead of time and even cook the entire dish a few hours in advance.
+When ready to serve, reheat gently over low heat, adding a splash of cream or broth to restore the sauce’s creamy consistency and keep the pasta perfectly saucy.

 ➲ Can I freeze marry me chicken pasta?